Picky Eating, Pediatric Feeding Disorder, or ARFID? How to Tell the Difference

 • Why early help matters: PFD can affect growth, development, and the child’s relationship with food.
 Support from a feeding specialist, dietitian, and/or medical team can make a big difference.

-3. ARFID (Avoidant/Restrictive Food Intake Disorder)
+3.ARFID (Avoidant/Restrictive Food Intake Disorder)

-• Lack of interest in eating altogether
+• Very low appetite or limited interest in eating

-• Nutritional deficiencies
+• Nutritional deficiencies or growth concerns

 The Takeaway for Parents

-• Picky eating is usually temporary.
+• Picky eating is common and often temporary.

-If you're unsure where your child falls, or if you want support surrounding meal times, contact us here!
+If you're unsure where your child falls, or if you want support surrounding meal times, contact us here.

 Next